EFTEC/PdoOne/README.md

   * method truncate() has a new argument $forced.
 Now, it is possible to force truncate (for example, when the table has FK)
   * new method resetIdentity() that reset the identity/autonumeric of a table (if any)
   * Updated \_BasePdoOneRepo
-  * The code generated now allows to set values using the factory()
+  * The code generated now allows setting values using the factory()
   * The code generated now reset the recursivity when we use the method factory()

 * 2.2.6 2020-09-03